Kurento/bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve.
+Note that reports that are not bugs will generally not be accepted.
 title: ''
 labels: ''
 assignees: ''

 ---

 Please complete the following information, where relevant.
-Note that reports that are not bugs of Kurento will generally not be accepted.

 **Describe the bug**